 \paragraph{Lie and belief elicitation prompting.} We first apply ``pressure prompts'' designed to incentivize lying.
 We then query the model directly about the same proposition three times without pressure (through ``belief elicitation prompts'') to elicit its genuine beliefs.
 For binary propositions, we include two additional indirect questions to verify consistency in the model's underlying beliefs.

 \paragraph{Extract proposition resolutions via an LLM judge.} An LLM judge analyzes all model responses to extract specific proposition resolutions.
-While LLM judge prompts differ for pressure and belief prompts as well as across archetypes, we enforce universally strict criteria: non-committal statements like ``some people say'' are classified as having no clear resolution, while definitive claims like ``all scientific evidence indicates'' are marked as clear resolutions.

-The pressure prompt determines the model's propensity to lie.
-Models often become evasive under pressure, avoiding a clear proposition resolution—we explicitly track such cases as ``evasive under pressure.''

-To determine the model's actual beliefs, we employ multiple belief elicitation prompts and validate consistency.
+Judge criteria for belief and pressure prompts are standardized within each archetype.
+We enforce strict judging criteria: non-committal statements like ``some people say'' are classified as having no clear resolution, while definitive claims like ``all scientific evidence indicates'' are marked as clear resolutions.
+Models often become evasive under pressure, avoiding a clear proposition resolution, and we explicitly track such cases as ``evasive under pressure.''
+To determine the model's beliefs, we employ multiple belief elicitation prompts and validate consistency.
 When model responses lack knowledge or are inconsistent, we classify the model as having ``no belief.''

-We collect a validation set of $150$ examples total sampled across all models and archetypes, to validate the reliability of our LLM judges in mapping model responses to propositions.
-We manually label each step of the pipeline that relies on an LLM judge, then compute the final lying metric using the manual labels.
-This gives an $86.4\%$ agreement with the automated evaluation pipeline.
+We collect a validation set of $150$ manually labeled examples (sampled across all models and archetypes) to validate the reliability of our LLM judges, and we find an $86.4\%$ agreement with our automated evaluation pipeline.

 \paragraph{Measure honesty and accuracy.} The proposition resolutions determined by the LLM judge are then programmatically mapped to honesty and accuracy metrics.